-RelayDomainCreated
+RelayDomainCreated Raised when a new relay domain is created.

-Raised when a new relay domain is created.
+'''

 def callback(user, rdomain): pass

-- user corresponds to the User object creating the relay domain (its owner) - rdomain is a RelayDomain instance def callback(rdomain): pass
+'''

-RelayDomainDeleted
+- user corresponds to the User object creating the relay domain (its owner) - ullet rdomain is a RelayDomain instance ullet rdomain is a RelayDomain instance

-Raised when an existing relay domain is about to be deleted.
+RelayDomainDeleted Raised when an existing relay domain is about to be deleted.